-Pattern supports the 17 Sustainable Development Goals (SDGs).
-The Member States of the United Nations adopted the SDGs in 2015 to end all forms of poverty, fight inequalities, and tackle climate change while ensuring that no one is left behind.
+Pattern supports the 17 Sustainable Development GoalsPattern's sustainability program documents our alignment(SDGs).
+The Member States of the United Nations adopted the SDGs in 2015 to end all forms of poverty, fight inequalities, and tackle climate change while ensuring that no one is left behind.Pattern's sustainability program documents our alignment with the UNSDGs and international ESG frameworks as it strives to link actions that create shared value for our stakeholders to our company's growth.
+The Disclosures Index on our website describes our alignment with the UNSDGs,As a renewable energy company, Pattern generates affordableGRI Standards, and SASB.